hamidgholami/accp-cheatsheet/README.md

 ### AWS Internet Gateway
 - Do not have `allow` or `deny` rules
+- It allows public traffic to access VPC resources
 - It operates on VPC level

 ### AWS Scalability